ahmed-mez/data-visualisation-app/README.md

-# Data visualisation app using Flask, Pandas Bokeh and jQuery
+# Data visualization app using Flask, Pandas, Bokeh and jQuery

 ### Overview
 The application uses the `hetrec2011-lastfm-2k` dataset to visualize the most used tags for each artist.